How often should I feel my baby move – week by week?

 Should your baby kick more than 10 times a day?
 What if they don't?
 Will they kick more the closer you get to your due date – or less?
 With the help our our expert Midwife Pip, we tell you what how many baby movements to expect in each week of your pregnancy, how they change, and what to do if you're worried about reduced movement

-Hurray, you’ve started to feeling those flutters – or maybe even little kicks – made by your growing baby as they move about in your womb!
-And you may have heard or read about keeping track of how many of these movements you’re feeling.
+Hurray, you've started to feeling little flutters – or maybe even little kicks – as your growing baby moves about in your womb!
+You may have heard or read about keeping track of these movements you're feeling.
 But why is this important?
 How many movements should you expect to feel each day?
 And does that change as your due date gets closer?

 Aren't you supposed to count 10 kicks per day?

-No, this is something pregnant women used to be told (there was a very successful ‘Count to 10’ programme that was widely endorsed by midwives).
-But now because it’s known how very different one baby’s movements can be from another’s – some babies may move 4 times an hour, for example, while others move 100 times an hour – this has practice been discontinued.
+No, this is something pregnant women used to be told (there was a very successful 'Count to 10' programme that was widely endorsed by midwives).
+But this practice has been discontinued now that it's known how very different one baby's movements can be from another's: some babies may move 4 times an hour, for example, while others may move 100 times an hour.

-It’s also really hard to compare what pregnant women call a baby movement: it could really vary, with some women ‘counting’ every tiny flutter and others maybe not noticing much beyond the really big kicks.
+It's also really hard to compare what pregnant women would count as a baby movement: it can really vary, from woman to woman and from day to day (depending on what else might be distracting your attention), with some women being alert to every tiny flutter and others maybe not noticing much beyond the really big kicks.

-OK, so we know that every baby is different but, despite that there are certain common patterns to baby movements that happen during your 2nd and 3rd trimester.
-For example, you’ll probably notice that your baby’s movements will increase until you’re 32 weeks pregnant and then, from then on, keep pretty much to the same frequency until you give birth.
+But it's also worth knowing that – even allowing for different rates of movement from one baby to another – there are certain common movement patterns that all babies tend to follow.
+You'll probably notice, for example, that your baby's movements will steadily increase until you're 32 weeks pregnant and then keep pretty much to the same frequency until you give birth.

-We asked MadeForMum’s expert midwife Anne Richley to outline what to expect:
+We asked Midwife Pip to outline what to expect: